Westport, County Mayo: Early origins and name

-The original village of Cathair na Mart existed somewhere around what is now the front (east) lawn of Westport House.
+The original village of Cathair na Mart existed around what is now the front (east) lawn of Westport House.
 It had a high street, alleys down to the river and a population of around 700.
 A small port also existed at the mouth of the Carrowbeg river.
-Roads lead from the village to the west (West Road), the south (Sandy Hill Road) and the east (Old Paddock Road).
-The intention of John Browne, later the First Earl of Altamont to move the existing Cahernamart settlement to facilitate the landscaping of parklands around Westport House was outlined to Richard Pococke when he visited Browne in 1752.
+Roads led from the village to the west (West Road), the south (Sandy Hill Road) and the east (Old Paddock Road).